Page Reviewed / Updated - May 2019

 Cost of Care Calculator

-The average hourly rate for home care across Idaho is $20.75.
-The least expensive areas of the state, which include Lewiston and Coeur d’Alene, offer costs closer to $19.25 / hour.
-Boise City is also under the statewide average at approximately $20.5 / hour.
-In the more expensive area of Idaho Falls, the expected average cost can be $21.75 / hour.
-The hourly cost of home health care, which provides minimal medical care, is in line with home care, though in some areas it may cost approximately $1.75 / hour more.
+The average hourly rate for home care across Idaho in 2019 is $20.00.
+The least expensive area of the state is Idaho Falls, which offers an hourly cost closer to $19.00 / hour.
+Boise City has an average hourly cost equal to the statewide average at $20.00 / hour.
+In the more expensive area of Pocatello, the expected average cost can be $25.50 / hour.
+The hourly cost of home health care, which provides minimal medical care, is in line with home care.
+However, in Idaho Falls, the average hourly cost is significantly higher at $24.00.

-In 2018, the expected daily cost of adult day care services in Idaho was $120.
-In Boise, it is more expensive, ranging from $117 - $184 / day.
-The least expensive areas of the state for adult day care are Idaho Falls and Coeur d’Alene, where the average cost is approximately $79 / day.
+In 2019, the expected daily cost of adult day care services in Idaho was $120.
+In Boise, the average daily cost is also $120 / day.
+Pocatello is slightly under the statewide average at $118 / day.
+The least expensive area of the state for adult day care is Coeur d’Alene, where the average cost is approximately $90 / day.

 Medicaid is a joint health care program between the state of Idaho and the Federal government.
 Idaho’s Medicaid state plan will cover the cost of nursing home care for low-income, elderly, and disabled persons.
 Idaho also offers three Medicaid-based assistance programs in addition to nursing home care.